Pharmacy Tech Classes New York City, NY

 Lehman College

 The comprehensive 50-hour program at Lehman College prepares students for employment in a retail or other pharmacy settings.
 Students will also be prepared to pursue CPhT certification through the PTCB or NHA.
 Courses include the history of pharmacy, pharmacy medical terminology, pharmacy calculations and measurements, pharmacy practice in multiple environments, defining drugs by generic and brand names, reading and interpreting prescriptions, packaging and labeling, sterile compounding, handling of sterile products, dosage calculations, IV flow rates, total parental nutrition, and updating patient profiles.
-Upon completion of classroom and lab requirements, students will participate in an 80-hour clinical externship.
+Upon completion of theoretical requirements, students will participate in an optional 80-hour clinical externship.
+Coursework will be delivered online.
 Lehman’s Pharmacy Technician program is recognized by PTCB for CPhT exam.
 Classes meet Mondays and Wednesdays from 6:30 pm to 9:30 pm for 17 sessions.

 Admission criteria: